-As a result of the COVID-19 pandemic, and restrictions on travel and large gatherings, the Company conducted a "virtual" AGM in 2020, using technology to allow shareholders to ask questions in advance of the meeting, attend the meeting and to participate despite the restrictions.
+As a result of the COVID-19 pandemic, and restrictions on travel and large gatherings, the Company conducted a "virtual" AGM in 2021, using technology to allow shareholders to ask questions in advance of the meeting, attend the meeting and to participate despite the restrictions.
 This meeting was held in accordance with Corporations Act 2001 guidelines for such events.
-A virtual AGM will be held in 2021.
+An in-person AGM will be held in 2022.